devel0/netcore-sci/README.md

 var b = a.SetX(10);
 ```

-The vector a created with X:1, Y:2, Z:3 will subjected to a SetX(10) but the vector a itself not changed; instead it returns a new instance with X:10, Y:2, Z:3.
+The vector a created with X:1, Y:2, Z:3 will subjected to a SetX(10) but the vector a itself not changed, it still equals to (1,2,3); instead SetX returns a new instance (10, 2, 3).

 ### Tolerances

 - any function in this library that involves some test of comparision between numbers requires as first argument a tolerance parameter
-- the tolerance depends on the domain application you are working on, for example if you work on mm lengths then a 1e-1 could enogh
+- the tolerance depends on the domain application you are working on, for example if you work on mm lengths then a 1e-1 could enough
-- when working with normalized vector3d regardless of the domain application the constant `NormalizedLengthTolerance` should used ( if has a 1e-4 default value that is enough to work with double and floats )
+- when working with normalized vector3d regardless of the domain application the constant `NormalizedLengthTolerance` should used ( it has a 1e-4 default value that is enough to work with double and floats )
 - note that the tolerance doesn't influence for example in how accurate is the result of an intersection because the value if computed with maximum resolution doubles provides; tolerance are used only when tests ( EqualsTol, ... ) used in internal algorithm to make decisions.

 ### Vector3D